 The course of study includes: advanced mathematics, statistics, manufacturing processes, engineering economics, quality, lean manufacturing, Six Sigma, industrial automation and operations management.

-The program also incorporates an internship or practicum in its final semester that gives students the chance to demonstrate real-world industrial engineering experience.
+The program also incorporates a senior capstone project in its final semester that gives students the chance to demonstrate real-world industrial engineering experience.
 Arts & Sciences curriculum supports the technical coursework by enhancing the students’ communication, mathematics and critical thinking skills.

 Graduates earn a Bachelor of Science degree; the program takes two years (four semesters) to complete.